qwe2820435o2/SceneGuide/RocketMQ/Experience in using RocketMq.md

 A message is consumed by multiple consumers

 Even if these Consumers belong to the same Consumer Group, the message will be consumed once by each Consumer in the Consumer Group

+The Consumer Group concept in broadcast consumption can be considered meaningless in terms of message division